Lebanon default flag

 BARRIERS TO EXPRESSION

-• British journalist Matt Kynaston and German freelance journalist Stella Männer were detained by Hezbollah militants and then released to Lebanese authorities.
-Hezbollah threatened journalist Marian Saifeddine and her family.
+• In June 2021, British journalist Matt Kynaston and German freelance journalist Stella Männer were detained by Hezbollah militants while reporting on Lebanon’s fuel crisis.
+They were later handed over to Lebanese authorities and released.

 BARRIERS TO ASSEMBLY